 Skip down to main content

-Re-humanization in symbolic space
+Re-humanisation in symbolic space of online media

-Re-humanization in symbolic space
+Re-humanisation in symbolic space of online media

 Overview

-There is a distinct public awareness and recognition of the problem of social polarization.
-That social polarization is both reflected in and triggered by between-group online abuse.
+There is a distinct public awareness and recognition of the problem of social polarisation.
+That social polarisation is both reflected in and triggered by between-group online abuse.
 This concern is also reflected in a large and growing body of scientific literature on online hate speech and dehumanizing language.
 However, researchers rarely focus on how groups with a history of hostility and confrontation come back to respectful dialogue and what structural, social and technological factors facilitate between-group reconciliation.

-The eventual purpose of the study is to contribute to balanced and healthy relationships and constructive dialogue between social groups with a history of hostility and confrontation and to minimize factors provoking inter-group aggression and violence.
+The eventual purpose of the study is to contribute to balanced and healthy relationships and constructive dialogue between social groups with a history of hostility and confrontation and to minimise factors provoking inter-group aggression and violence.

 Key Information